Think-iT-Labs/notifyme/README.md

 $ notifyme make -j 4
 ```
 ## Use Cases
-Use cases for `notify.me` are uncountable, but here is some tasks regulary developers wants to be notified about their status,
+Use cases for `NotifyMe` are uncountable, but here is some tasks regulary developers wants to be notified about their status,

 - Cron jobs
 - Long running builds
 - Backups
 - etc.

-`climotify.me` is making your life simpler? tell us how are you using it :smile: !
+`NotifyMe` is making your life simpler? tell us how are you using it :smile: !

 ## Todo